Problem Package Format

 aggregation pass-fail, sum, or min How the score of the test data group is determined based on the scores of the subgroups and test cases.
 See below.

-require-pass String or sequence of strings Other test cases or groups whose test cases a submission must AC in order to receive a score for this test group.
+require_pass String or sequence of strings Other test cases or groups whose test cases a submission must AC in order to receive a score for this test group.
 See below.

 The default value of aggregation is sum for the secret group and pass-fail for its subgroups.